 Prosecco hair gloss is a natural golden beige tone.
 The gold in this gloss neutralized the copper and mahogany tone that we see in the “before” picture and makes the color vibrant and even throughout.

 We call Prosecco a magical multi-tasker.
 You can use it to even out too-light highlights, refresh faded ends on blonde hair, and even add a soft champagne gold tone to gray or white hair.
-I suggest drinking a glass of the other kind of prosecco, too!

 It’s eye-opening to see the different results that you can get on the same head of hair with different shades of hair gloss.
 Have fun and experiment!
 Color Reviving Gloss is semi-permanent, which means it’s low commitment and washes out in 6-8 shampoos.